cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 ### Before moving on, make sure you feel comfortable with Objects in JavaScript.
 They are important!

 ##Prototypes
 A prototype is a property of functions and of objects that are created by constructor functions!
 The prototype of a function is an object.
 Its main use is when a function is used as a constructor.
-What does this mean...?!?
+What does this mean?!?

-Lets look at our Pasta Object that we creating using a constructor function:
+Look at our Pasta Object that we creating using a constructor function:

 	function Pasta (grain, width, shape) {